dmp267/eigenda-exploration/holesky/README.md

 ```
 If you observe issues with imports move the example file to this directory and retry.

-* To test the verifier smart contract, obtain a [Holesky RPC URL](https://chainlist.org/chain/17000), an [Etherscan API key](https://etherscan.io/), and the private key of an Ethereum wallet with a sufficient (>=0.1) HolETH balance and run the following:
+* To test the verifier smart contract, obtain a [Holesky RPC URL](https://chainlist.org/chain/17000) and run the following:
 ```
     cd foundry
     forge install --no-git Layr-Labs/eigenlayer-contracts Layr-Labs/eigenlayer-middleware Layr-Labs/eigenda